You have received an approved ESTA Authorization, but you need to retrieve it or check its status. You would simply need to follow certain guidelines.

 It is inevitable that an application entails another waiting period.
 For this reason, it is recommended the application be made at least one month before your intended trip to the U.S. This will allow sufficient time for reapplication or application for a regular visa in case of an ESTA denial.

-Please note that travel with not be authorized or ESTA approved should any of the nine eligibility questions be answered incorrectly.
-You will not be able to reapply for an ESTA.
+Please note that, should any of the nine eligibility questions be answered incorrectly, the travel will not be authorized or ESTA approved.
+You will not be able to reapply for an U.S. ESTA.

 For this reason, the application form full attention must be paid with the completion of the form, focusing on completing all the fields.
 Remember, all you need to successfully complete your application is your passport and a good internet connection.